SteveDoyle2/NASTRAN-95/um/intro.md

      KMAX is the limit (KMAX <= N/2) of k.
 (If all values of k are used, the transformation is exact),

-            2ã
+            2+
-     a  =  ÄÄÄÄÄ is the circumferential angle for each segment.
+     a  =  ----- is the circumferential angle for each segment.
            NSEGS

 In dihedral symmetry the repeated request may be divided into two half